Luddenham, New South Wales

-Luddenham is a suburb of Sydney, in the state of New South Wales, Australia 42 kilometres west of the Sydney central business district, in the local government areas of the City of Penrith and City of Liverpool.
+Luddenham is a semi-rural suburb of Sydney, in the state of New South Wales, Australia, 42 kilometres west of the Sydney central business district, in the local government areas of the City of Penrith and City of Liverpool.
+As of the 2021 Census it has a population of 1,927.
 It is part of the Greater Western Sydney region.